 - horizon The maximum number of steps per epsidoe.
 The episode may finish early, but it will not progress further than this number of steps. - render Renders the simulation.
-This should be False when training, and can be True when debugging or evaluating in post-processing.
+This should be False when training, and can be True when debugging or evaluating in post-processing. - log Output SARS as they are produced to this file, allowing users to see a "play-by-play" of how the simulation progressed.
+If None, then logging is disabled.

 Four dictionaries, one for observations, another for actions, another for rewards, and another for dones.
 This makes the SAR sequence and provides additional information on the done condition since some algorithms need this.
-The data is organized by agent\id, so you would call {observations, actions, rewards}[agent\id][i] in order to extract the ith SAR for an agent.
+The data is organized by agent_id, so you would call {observations, actions, rewards}[agent_id][i] in order to extract the ith SAR for an agent.
 NOTE: In multiagent simulations, the number of SARs may differ for each agent.